Money at 30: Personal Capital Review

 Admittedly, I have yet to truly explore all that Personal Capitals free tools have to offer.
 There are so many rabbit holes you can go down when exploring all of the different charts, comparisons, and customizable planners they pack in.
 Therefore, while these are a few of my favorite features, you can surely find the perfect tool for your needs as well.

 Personal Capital Cash

 I’d be remiss if I didn’t mention that Personal Capital recently launched its own savings account.
-Currently the big selling points of this account are that it carries no fees and pays 2.30% APY.
-That narrowly bests SoFi Money‘s 2.25% but sits below the also-relatively-new Wealthfront Cash Account, which pays 2.51% APY.
+Currently the big selling points of this account are that it carries no fees and pays 1.55% APY (as of October 31, 2019).
+That’s just below SoFi Money‘s 1.6% and the also-relatively-new Wealthfront Cash Account, which pays 2.07% APY.

 Given the small APY differential between SoFi Money and Personal Capital Cash and the fact that I already have quite a few bank accounts, I haven’t bothered to sign up for this offering yet.
 However, should you choose to, the site does make it easy to reach the application.
 When logged in, just go to the Banking tab and select “Open an Account.”
 According to the FAQ, accountholders can then manage their deposit and withdrawals through their Personal Capital dashboard.
 In other words, if you’re looking for a better place to store your money and don’t need any checking or ATM access, this might be a decent option for you.

 As a newbie investor, Personal Capital has been an incredible asset to me.
 In my mind, I see it as a “Mint 201” for those who have graduated from needing more budget-specific help to requiring investment-focused tools.
 Plus, while Personal Capital’s dashboard makes it easy for me to access the tools that are most important to me right now, I can also see that there are plenty more features that will likely suit more seasoned investors.